When T-Depth Misleads: Predicting Fault-Tolerant Quantum Execution Slowdown under Magic-State Delivery Constraints: Additional Analyses and Robustness Results

 \subsection{Lower-Bound Tightness by Subset}

-Table~\ref{tab:bound_tightness_subset} reports lower-bound statistics both over all finite instances and over subsets defined by whether the backlog-induced additive term in Eq.~\eqref{eq:bound} is zero.
-Aggregate tightness is high over the full finite set, but this is largely driven by instances with $\Delta_{\max} \leq B$.
-On the subset with $\Delta_{\max} > B$, the bound remains valid but substantially less tight, consistent with the multi-step backlog behavior discussed in the main text.
+Table~\ref{tab:bound_tightness_subset} reports lower-bound statistics both over all finite instances and over subsets defined by whether the buffer-adjusted surplus $P_B(\sigma)$ is zero.
+Aggregate tightness is high over the full finite set, but this is largely driven by instances with $P_B(\sigma)=0$.
+On the subset with $P_B(\sigma)>0$, the bound remains valid but substantially less tight, consistent with the multi-step backlog behavior discussed in the main text.